 Each milestone had a list of tasks with detailed information regarding their date, main point, and a responsible person.
 The widget also allowed reviewing the newsletter that was sent to the patient, its date, and the sender.
 By clicking the report, the doctors could see all reports available for this patient.

 This is one of the examples of Alfresco business process automation and content management.
 Alfresco ECM solution helped to make a clinical collaboration more transparent and store updated health information securely.
 Both clinicians and patients can access it at any time from any device.

 For a long time, the clinicians from different departments could not view the patient images simultaneously since each of them had to log in to a separate system.
-This obstacle resulted in the communication gaps between the medical professionals.
+This obstacle resulted in communication gaps among medical professionals.
 That is why a vendor-neutral archive became such an essential technology.